 Four years ago, on the inauguration of former president Barack Obama’s second term, I wrote a post wherein I argued that his second term would be no different to the previous term.
 After all, America under Obama’s first term was still divided, thanks to the race-baiters in the media, and the economy barely improved at all.
 Meanwhile, America was still conducting silent wars in the Middle East under Obama’s watch, all while the corporatist establishment still made a killing.
 Obama spoke of “change”, and brought nothing under his first term.

 With that in mind, I saw no reason why the second term would be any different, and apparently I was right.
 Months after Obama’s second term began, it was revealed that the NSA was secretly spying on everyone, and Obama approved of it.
-It was a massive scandal on par with the diplomatic cables scandal in 2010, went WikiLeaks revealed that the US government was spying on its own allies.
+It was a massive scandal on par with the diplomatic cables scandal in 2010, when WikiLeaks revealed that the US government was spying on its own allies.
 Yet the Obama fanboys remained silent.
 How was that any different to George W. Bush pushing for the Patriot Act just because Obama has a D after his name?
 It isn’t, and yet the Obama worshippers in the mainstream media pretend that he’s somehow justified in doing all this.

 I also predicted that America’s involvement in Afghanistan wouldn’t end until around 2014.
 I was right, though some US troops are still in Afghanistan in the war currently being fought against ISIS.
 Meanwhile, it’s also become apparent that the Obama administration’s ineptitude in the Middle East has created the ideal conditions for ISIS to flourish.
 His failures are compounded by his apparent refusal to say “radical Islam” (refusing to acknowledge it as a possible motivation for the Orlando massacre), demonstrating to ordinary Americans that he has no interest in combatting the single biggest existential threat to Western civilisation.